SENSAAS/sensaas/README.md

 **2. If you want to repeat in order to find alternate alignments when they exist (eg: aligning a fragment on a large molecule):**

-  		python meta-sensaas.py molecules-target.sdf molecules-source.sdf -r 100
+  		python meta-sensaas.py target.sdf source.sdf -r 100

  here 100 alignments of the source will be generated and clustered.
 Outputs are: